Hanna Guy on rest, the fashion industry, and her company, Dorsu.

 Are there any other Movers & Shakers out there in your world that you think people should know about?

 The Social Outfit in Sydney are stellar.
 Their products are gorgeous and I love their business model.
-I am so often saddened by the state of Australian politics and the government’s commentary on and approach to a humanitarian crisis- The Social Outfit smash that message- fighting for independence, equality and creativity.
+I am so often saddened by the state of Australian politics and the government’s commentary on refugees and asylum seekers.
+The Social Outfit smash that stigma- celebrating independence, equality and creativity.